+Why Is My Dog's Head Shaking?
 Causes of Idiopathic Head Tremors in Dogs

 A day after, the episode seems to repeat.
 This time, the head bobbing is much more evident.
 Concerned, phone in hand, you decide to give your veterinarian a call.

-Is Head Bobbing Part of a Seizure?
+Is a Dog's Head Bobbing the Start of a Seizure?

-Possible Causes of Idiopathic Head Tremor
+Possible Causes of a Dog's Head Tremor

 Most dogs will suffer from episodic attacks.
 They may be symptom-free for weeks or hours and then the head bobbing will return just as before.
 The head bobbing also seems to subside when the dog is busy doing an activity such as eating or playing.